 And through it all, by feeling our feelings, we experience the fullness and richness of life.
 Emotion informs us and connects us.
 It enlivens and enriches, and gives us meaning and purpose.
 Emotion is the spice of life.

-So what does a person do who is feeling bored, empty, numb or alone?
-What if you suspect that your emotions are pushed away, and that you are living your life in autopilot?
+So what does a person do who is feeling bored, empty, numb, or alone?
+What if you suspect that your emotions are pushed away and that you are living your life on autopilot?

 The good news is that you can take over the wheel.
 Your emotions are still there, and you can get back in touch with them.
 Here are some basic steps to start this process: